amlodawska/Repository-Name/README.md

 We are a Software House from Europe, existing from 2008 and employing about 150 people.
 Our core competencies are built around Magento, Pimcore and bespoke software projects (we love Symfony3, Node.js, Angular, React, Vue.js).
 We specialize in sophisticated integration projects trying to connect hardcore IT with good product design and UX.

-We work for Clients like INTERSPORT, ING, Odlo, Onderdelenwinkel or CDP, the company that produced The Witcher game.
-We develop two projects: [Open Loyalty](http://www.openloyalty.io/ "Open Loyalty") - loyalty program in open source and [Vue.js Storefront](https://github.com/DivanteLtd/vue-storefront "Vue.js Storefront").
+We work for Clients like INTERSPORT, ING, Odlo, Onderdelenwinkel and CDP, the company that produced The Witcher game.
+We develop two projects: [Open Loyalty](http://www.openloyalty.io/ "Open Loyalty") - an open source loyalty program and [Vue.js Storefront](https://github.com/DivanteLtd/vue-storefront "Vue.js Storefront").

 We are part of the OEX Group which is listed on the Warsaw Stock Exchange.
 Our annual revenue has been growing at a minimum of about 30% year on year.